dansteingart/without_the_hot_air/pages_md/SEwtHA_07.md

 page no.
 <span class="mark">50</span>*An oven uses 3 kW*.
 Obviously there’s a range of powers.
 Many ovens have a maximum power of 1.8 kW or 2.2 kW.
 Top-of-the-line ovens use as much as 6 kW.
 For example, the Whirlpool AGB 487/WP 4 Hotplate Electric Oven Range has a 5.9 kW oven, and four 2.3 kW hotplates. <span class="websitetitle">www.kcmltd.com/electric oven ranges.shtml</span> <span class="websitetitle">www.1stforkitchens.co.uk/kitchenovens.html</span>

-<span class="figurenumber">Figure 7.10</span>.
+<div class='caption'><span class="figurenumber">Figure 7.10</span>.
 My domestic cumulative gas consumption, in kWh, each year from 1993 to 2005.
 The number at the top of each year’s line is the average rate of energy consumption, in kWh per day.
-To find out what happened in 2007, keep reading!
+To find out what happened in 2007, keep reading!</div>

 <img src="figure62.png" width="211" height="433" />
-<span class="figurenumber">Figure 7.11</span>.
+<div class='caption'><span class="figurenumber">Figure 7.11</span>.
 Heating and cooling – about 37 units per day per person.
-I’ve removed the shading from this box to indicate that it represents power that could be delivered by low-grade thermal energy.
+I’ve removed the shading from this box to indicate that it represents power that could be delivered by low-grade thermal energy.</div>

 <span class="mark">51</span>*An airing cupboard requires roughly 1.5 kWh to dry one load of clothes*.
 I worked this out by weighing my laundry: a load of clothes, 4 kg when dry, emerged from my Bosch washing machine weighing 2.2 kg more (even after a good German spinning).
 The latent heat of vaporization of water at 15 °C is roughly 2500 kJ/kg.
 To obtain the daily figure in table 7.4 I assumed that one person has a load of laundry every three days, and that this sucks valuable heat from the house during the cold half of the year.
 (In summer, using the airing cupboard delivers a little bit of air-conditioning, since the evaporating water cools the air in the house.)